 Which one will suit you best depends on your own needs and what you’re looking for?
 Compared to condos, townhouses make up a very small portion of the NYC housing market.
 They offer far more space and privacy, and you’ll be free from any restrictions against subleasing and renovations.
 You won’t have to pay any common monthly charges, but that then makes you responsible for handling all maintenance and upkeep.

-Condo living means you’ll be staying in an apartment building that will provide its own security.
-This makes for safer living, but it also means being bound by the rules of the condo board.
-You’ll be living in close proximity to other residents which can mean, noises, smells, and other annoyances.
+Condo living means you’ll be staying in an apartment building that will provide its security.
+This makes for a safer life, but it also means being bound by the rules of the condo board.
+You’ll be living close to other residents who can expect, noises, smells, and other annoyances.
 There’ll be a common monthly charge for upkeep you’ll need to pay each month, but that frees you from having to worry about maintenance and cleaning of the common areas.

-Both are similar in a lot of ways, but which is better really comes down to your lifestyle.
+Both are similar in a lot of ways, but which is better comes down to your lifestyle.
 People who don’t live in NYC all year round find condos suit them better as the building management will handle security and upkeep.
-Those who value privacy in a quiet residential neighborhood prefer townhouses.
+Those who value privacy in a quiet residential neighborhood prefer a townhouse vs. a condo.
 There’s also the financial cost to consider, and townhouses can cost significantly more than condos as you’re buying an entire building.
 Talk with a real estate agent about your long-term plans and what you’re looking for in a home.